driskell/log-courier/docs/Configuration.md

 How often Log Courier should check for changes on the filesystem, such as the appearance of new log files, rotations and deletions.

+### `"spool size"`

+*Number.
+Optional.
+Default: 1024*

+How many events to spool together and flush at once.
+This improves efficiency when processing large numbers of events by submitting them for processing in bulk.

+### `"spool timeout"`

+*Duration.
+Optional.
+Default: 5*

+The maximum amount of time to wait for a full spool.
+If an incomplete spool is not filled within this time limit, the spool will be flushed regardless.

 ### `"log level"`